kadena-io/pact/docs/en/pact-reference.rst

 *type:* **array (**\ `Pact Event <#pact-event>`__ ``optional``

-Includes events that were emitted during the course of the transaction.
+Includes `events <#pact-event>`__ that were emitted during the course of the transaction.
 If events are empty they are not included in the JSON.

 Example command result
 ^^^^^^^^^^^^^^^^^^^^^^